Everyone remembers the first time they saw an arcade machine with a Gun and thought ‘dammn’.

 Well gaming guns were no new thing by the time Sega’s version came around in the mid to late eighties, but just how far back had the giants of their generations been experimenting and trying to bring that experience into our homes?
 With that thought, let’s have a little look at the history and progress of the beauty that is the gaming gun.

 The Magnavox Odyssey is the first home console that came sporting a light gun.
-The Electronic Rifle launched alongside the console in a ‘shooting gallery’ pack in 1972, before my existence was even imagined.
+The Electronic Rifle launched alongside arguably the best retro gaming console in a ‘shooting gallery’ pack in 1972, before my existence was even imagined.
 The Shooting Gallery game overlay contained rows of targets, and you had to shoot the computer-controlled dot with the light gun as it moved over them.
 The pack contained four games and two additional game cards, but the Odyssey also came with board game accessories like dice and play money.
 This might be the only retro gaming gun that you had to cock before firing it, and you needed a second player to move the target for you.

 2. Radio Shack TV Scoreboard